goauthentik/authentik/website/docs/installation/configuration.md

 :::danger
 Setting the log level to `trace` will include sensitive details in logs, so it shouldn't be used in most cases.

-Logs generated with `trace` should be treated with care as they can give others access to your instance.
+Logs generated with `trace` should be treated with care as they can give others access to your instance, and can potentially include things like session cookies to authentik **and other pages**.
 :::

 Defaults to `info`.